Our Government > Departments > Public Safety > Department of Public Safety Division of Harbor Patrol & Marine Enforcement

 While these sections of our website highlight the most important Town laws governing watercraft operations and safety, it does not contain all Town Code provisions on those topics.
 Double click on the words Town Code for a complete text of the Code.
 Chapters 42 and 69 are where you will find most of the provisions pertaining to boating and the waterfront.

 RULES REGARDING JET SKIS AND OTHER PERSONAL WATERCRAFT

-The use of jet skis and other personal watercraft is prohibited in Mitchell's Creek (located along the upper portion of the Great Neck Peninsula), Hempstead Harbor south of Bar Beach, and Motts Cove.
+The use of jet skis and other personal watercraft is prohibited in Mitchell's Creek (located along the upper portion of the Great Neck Peninsula), Hempstead Harbor south of North Hempstead Beach Park, and Motts Cove.
 Violating this Town Code provision is punishable by a fine of between $250 and $500.
 Violating this provision a second or subsequent time within 5 years with the same watercraft or with another watercraft owned by the same person subjects the watercraft to forfeiture.